Skip to content (press enter)

 ABC10 News story 8.23.23 Photo: ABC10 News

-Watch this story from local ABC10 News for more information about Tropical Storm Hilary’s aftermath and check out our last blog to learn more about the toxic pollution at our border.
+Watch this story from local ABC10 News for more information about Tropical Storm Hilary’s aftermath and check out our last blog to learn more about the toxic cross-border pollution.

 Please take a moment to SIGN OUR PETITION, calling for an emergency declaration, in order to access additional funding, resources, and interagency coordination required to address this problem.